edjw/eleventastic/README.md

 ## Critical CSS

-Currently, ciritcal CSS will only be inlined in the head of the homepage.
+Currently, critical CSS will only be inlined in the head of the homepage.
 This is done by using the [critical](https://github.com/addyosmani/critical) package in an automatic transform.

 ## Credits